 - Chalk and chalkboard eraser (I am going to do a small chalkboard wall in the basement): $.25

 - TY Millennium bear: Free (Adam came with us and people love to give kids free stuffies lol)

-- Snowman making kit (brand new with tags, comes with felt hat, scarf, nose, buttons, etc…all you need to make a snowman in the winter!): $1 (Original price tag says $7.99 from RCSS)
+- Snowman making kit (brand new with tags, comes with a felt hat, scarf, nose, buttons, etc…all you need to make a snowman in the winter!): $1 (Original price tag says $7.99 from RCSS)

 If you know a personal finance blogger that is making a difference and want to nominate them please send me an email canadianbudgetbinder (@) yahoo.ca so I can reach out to them for a feature story.

 Note: If you are a blogger who gives back and would like to be featured by all means get in touch with me as I am filling spots up for the rest of 2014 and they are going quickly.

 Today I would like to introduce to you my friend Glen from the blog “How to Save Money“.

 Hi there, I’m Glen and I have recently started the website How to Save Money.
 The idea behind my new website is to showcase all the different ways I have learned to save money over the last few years.